DataDog/documentation/content/en/llm_observability/setup/sdk/nodejs.md

 ### Embedding span

-To trace an LLM span, specify the span kind as `embedding`, with optionally specifying the following arguments on the options object.
+To trace an LLM span, specify the span kind as `embedding`, and optionally specify the following arguments on the options object.

 **Note**: Annotating an embedding span's input requires different formatting than other span types.
 See [Annotating a span](#annotating-a-span) for more details on how to specify embedding inputs.